Entry regulations

 Catering establishments can open.

-The majority of hotels and resorts in the Maldives are open, an overview is provided by the country's Ministry of Tourism on its website.
+The majority of hotels and resorts in the Maldives are open.
+The country's Ministry of Tourism provides an overview on its website.

 Gyms as well as recreational and cultural facilities are allowed to open in compliance with distance and hygiene rules.